The Rise Of On-demand Apps During Coronavirus Outbreak – How We Can Help You With?

 Are we ready for a quarantined lifestyle?

 Remote working was already on the rise in various countries.
 According to Global Workplace Analytics, 3.4 percent of the US workforce opts for remote working at least half the week.
-Additionally, Owl Labs report that 62 percent of employees, within the age group of 22 and 65 work remotely occasionally.
+Additionally, 62 percent of employees, within the age group of 22 and 65 work remotely occasionally.